reswns0210/HP-OMEN-15-ek0066TX-Big-Sur_OC/README.md

 ---
 ### Issue:
-- Unstable to boot,
+- Unstable to boot
+- Headphone jack (Possible to replace USB-C Headphone)
 - Can't Use RTX2060 Graphics card.
 (Not supported)

 ---
 ### Not Tested:
 - SDCard
-- Headphone jack (Possible to replace USB-C Headphone)
 - HDMI & Mini Display Port

 ---